-Task: In this town you will be given 5 scenarios at check-in.
+Task: In this town you will be given 5 scenarios will be provided to the patrol leader at the town.
 When you check in with the mayor a scenario will be selected at random and your team will be required to demonstrate treating a person with an injury.
 The questions & demonstration will come from Boy Scout handbook.

 You will be given 2 points for each correct answer.
 You will be given up to 12 points if the sequences are correct.

 Be ready for bonus questions!